Hyperbolic Fine-Tuning for Large Language Models: Conclusion

 \section{Conclusion}

-In this study, we investigated the non-Euclidean properties of token embeddings in LLMs.
-Our analysis token embedding has strong hyperbolic characteristics.
-Building on these findings, we proposed \method, a hyperbolic low-rank adaptation method that incorporates hyperbolic geometry into the fine-tuning process of LLMs.
-Extensive experiments showed that \method significantly improves LLM performance on arithmetic reasoning tasks, particularly on complex datasets.
-By leveraging the hyperbolic structure of the data, \method enhances the model’s ability to capture and utilize intricate relationships, leading to better reasoning capabilities.
+In this work, we investigated the non-Euclidean geometric properties inherent in LLMs, confirming their strong hyperbolic characteristics, which suggest underlying hierarchical structures.
+Building on these insights, we introduced \method, a hyperbolic low-rank adaptation technique. \method performs fine-tuning directly on the hyperbolic manifold.
+Extensive experiments show that \method significantly improves LLM performance on arithmetic reasoning and commonsense tasks.
+By leveraging the hyperbolic structure of the data, \method enhances the model's ability to capture and utilize intricate relationships, leading to better reasoning capabilities.

-\textbf{Limitation and Future Work} In this study, we employed a consistent curvature across all prompts during fine-tuning, which simplified the implementation and enhanced efficiency.
-However, this uniform approach may not be optimal when applied to different datasets simultaneously.
-Our future work will explore more adaptive fine-tuning techniques that can better accommodate the unique characteristics of different prompts.
-Additionally, due to the computational overhead introduced by the exponential and logarithmic maps, this is inevitable when transitioning from the original Euclidean space to a hyperbolic space.
-We will explore more efficient methods to reduce this computational cost in future work.

-Despite these challenges, our research provides a thorough examination of token embedding distributions from a non-Euclidean perspective and offers valuable insights.
-The fine-tuning method we proposed holds significant potential for advancing geometrically inspired models, contributing to the ongoing development of more effective LLMs.